dnlwrn01/Coding-Challenges/README.md

 # Overview
->This repository is filled with various coding callenges.
-These challenges are split into categories based on concept, and the resources used for solutions are included at the end of this document.
+*This repository is filled with various coding callenges.
+These challenges are split into categories based on concept, and the resources used for solutions are included at the end of this document*

 ## Numbers
 >__Find PI to the Nth Digit__ - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.